puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resource_ordering.md

 ## Chaining arrows

 **Chaining arrows** provide another means for creating relationships between resources or groups of resources.
-The approiate occasions for using chaining arrows involve concepts beyond the scope of this quest, but for the sake of completeness, we'll give a brief overview.
+The appropriate occasions for using chaining arrows involve concepts beyond the scope of this quest, but for the sake of completeness, we'll give a brief overview.